tgraupmann/CSDK_ChromaGameSampleHotkeys/README.md

 * [Set Event Name](#set-event-name): Name a game event or game trigger in order to also add Haptics to the Chroma event.

-* [Use Forward Chroma Events](#use-forward-chroma-events): Toggle automatic invocation of SetEventName when invoking PlayAnimation using the animation name.
+* [Use Forward Chroma Events](#use-forward-chroma-events): Enable or disable automatic invocation of `SetEventName()` when invoking `PlayAnimation()` using the animation name.

 <a name="chroma-sensa"></a>

 ## Chroma Sensa

 Chroma Sensa is the combination of Chroma and Razer Sensa HD Haptics in a single SDK.
+By integrating RGB lighting and haptics into game environments and events, players can enjoy a truly immersive gaming experience.
 The `Chroma SDK` is capable of playing Chroma animations and haptics on the Razer Sensa HD Haptics devices.
-The default mode allows automatic triggering of haptics effects when a Chroma animation is played with PlayAnimation().
-Manual mode is set by UseForwardChromaEvents(false) and haptics can be triggered independently of Chroma animations with SetEventName().
+The default mode allows automatic triggering of haptics effects when Chroma animations are played with `PlayAnimation()`.
+Manual mode is set by `UseForwardChromaEvents(false)` and haptics can be triggered independently of Chroma animations with SetEventName().

 ![image_8](images/image_8.png)

-Event names follow a naming convention to control haptic playback.
+Event names can follow a naming convention which assists with the generation of the haptics configuration for your title.
+Event names are specified with the `SetEventName()` method.
+The event name suffix can be left off or used to prepopulate common settings for `_ON`, `_OFF`, and `_MERGE`.

 * "Jump" - (without a suffix) Existing haptics stop, the named haptic plays to completion and then ends